 Each grid nest is defined over a subset of master (coarsest) grid cells.
 The range of master grid row and column indices that define the coverage of each nested grid must be specified in the run control file.
 An integer number of nested grid cells must span one master grid cell; this number is referred to as a "meshing factor".
 "Buffer" cells are added around the perimeter of each nested grid to hold internal lateral boundary conditions.
 Buffer cells are added automatically within CAMx and should not be specified by the user in the run control file.
 All nested grid output files contain data for the entire array of computational cells only, and do not include buffer cells.
-All nested grid input files must similarly contain data for the entire array of computational cells.
-Regarding input nested grid emission files, the inclusion of buffer cells is optional (to maintain backward compatibility with older CAMx versions that required the inclusion of buffer cells) and the model will determine whether gridded emissions include buffer cells and internally read/load data arrays accordingly.
-Regarding input nested grid meteorological files, buffer cells must be included since input horizontal wind fields are usually provided to the model in staggered arrangement, which buffer cells accommodate.
+All nested grid input files must similarly contain data for the entire array of computational cells only, and do not include buffer cells.
+Regarding input nested grid emission files, the inclusion of buffer cells is optional (to maintain backward compatibility with older CAMx versions that required the inclusion of buffer cells) and the model will determine whether gridded emissions include buffer cells, buffer cells must be included since input horizontal wind fields are usually provided to the model in staggered arrangement, which buffer cells accommodate.